facebook

 Kenya Rhino and Ranches

-Lake Naivasha, Masai Mara, Ol Pejeta Conservancy, Swara Plains, Amboseli NP, Nakuru National Park
+Lake Naivasha, Ol Pejeta Conservancy, Swara Plains, Amboseli NP, Nairobi National Park

 On safari with Africa Expedition Support with near extinct Northern White Rhino in Ol Pejeta Conservancy in Kenya